koopthekoopa/wii-ipl/CONTRIBUTING.md

 # Code Guidelines

+### Note: In some scenarios, some of these rules can be ignored if they either affect matching or relate to symbols or DWARF from ELF files.

 ### General

 - Style formatting is all done by `clang-format`.
   - It should automatically apply when using Visual Studio Code on saving a source file.
-- For checking on pointers, please use the `NULL` macro, unless if it affects code matching.
+- For checking on pointers, please use the `NULL` macro.
 ```cpp
 // Do this!
 if (myPointer == NULL) {